Dosage Form: tablet

 The active metabolite M1 is eliminated by further metabolism and subsequent renal excretion as well as by direct biliary excretion.
 In a 28 day study of drug elimination (n=3) using a single dose of radiolabeled compound, approximately 43% of the total radioactivity was eliminated in the urine and 48% was eliminated in the feces.
 Subsequent analysis of the samples revealed the primary urinary metabolites to be Leflunomide glucuronides and an oxanilic acid derivative of M1.
 The primary fecal metabolite was M1.
 Of these two routes of elimination, renal elimination is more significant over the first 96 hours after which fecal elimination begins to predominate.
 In a study involving the intravenous administration of M1, the clearance was estimated to be 31 mL/hr.

-A population based pharmacokinetic analysis of the phase III data indicates that smokers have a 38% increase in clearance over non-smokers; however, no difference in clinical efficacy was seen between smokers and nonsmokers.
+Smoking.
+A population based pharmacokinetic analysis of the phase Ill data indicates that smokers have a 38% increase in clearance over non-smokers; however, no difference in clinical efficacy was seen between smokers and nonsmokers.